Bayes linear kinematics in a dynamic Bayesian survival model: Discussion and Conclusions

 The approach is similar to that of \cite{Gam91}.
 However, by using Bayes linear kinematics as opposed to standard Bayes linear updating, we are able to produce a solution which is commutative unlike the analysis of \cite{Gam91}.
 Unlike other published work on Bayes linear Bayes methods, we used a nonlinear link function between the parameters of the observational distributions, in this case the hazards, and the quantities in the Bayes linear structure.

 We applied our approach to an example involving patients with acute myeloid leukemia in the North-West of England.
-There were 1043 patients in the analysis and, due to the analytic nature of all of the updating, posterior means and variances were calculated efficiently and exactly.
+There were 1043 patients in the analysis and, due to the analytic nature of all of the updating, posterior means and variances were calculated efficiently.
 No intensive numerical methods were necessary even though our method allows covariate effects to change over time in a flexible way.
 We compared the results from our Bayes linear Bayes approach to those from a typical full Bayesian approach.
 Posteriors in this case were found using Markov chain Monte Carlo methods.
 The Bayes linear Bayes approach produced solutions far more quickly.
+Further research on producing Bayes linear Bayes analyses which more closely match the corresponding full Bayes results is planned.

 We have examined a Bayes linear kinematic approach to survival analysis for a piecewise constant hazards model.
 This does, of course, require a choice of a set of change points.
 A possible future direction would be to apply our method without arbitrary change-points, in an analysis analogous to a semi-parametric Cox proportional hazards regression.
 This would be comparable to the reversible jump MCMC work of \cite{Kim07}.
 Frailties \citep[eg.][]{Hend99} can produce an apparent decrease over time in covariate effects but the piecewise constant hazards model is more flexible in the form of changes over time.
 If required, frailties can be introduced in a straightforward way in our approach by adding a random patient effect $ Z_{i} $ in $ \eta_{i,j}.$